-10 things you (probably) didn’t know about Canadian SMEs
+10 things you (probably) didn’t know about Canadian small businesses

 3 minutes read

 Small business is big in Canada.
-Accounting for 99.8% of businesses in this country, small businesses are the engine of the economy and their success is vital to Canada’s prosperity.
+Accounting for 99.8% of businesses in this country, businesses with fewer than 500 employees—technically known as small and medium-sized enterprises (SMEs)—are the engine of the economy and their success is vital to Canada’s prosperity.

 What is a SME?

-Small and medium-sized enterprises (SMEs) are defined by how many paid employees they have.
+SME stands for small and medium-sized enterprises, which are defined by how many paid employees they have.
 More specifically:

 - A small business has one to 99 paid employees